-50. Pack light
+50. Pack LIGHT

 49. Bring extra underwear and socks

-Even though packing light is a great tip, if there’s anything you should bring extra of, it’s underwear and socks.
+Even though packing light is important, if there’s anything you should bring extra of, it’s underwear and socks.
 Undergarments that you can’t wear multiple times without washing should always be plentiful when you travel.
 I always bring a pair of socks for every day I’ll be away, plus more undies than I think I’ll need.
 Being able to change into a new pair without worrying about running out brings me peace of mind when I’m on the road.

-48. Use a carry-on backpack
+48. Use a carry-on backpack instead of a suitcase

 47. Pack your own travel towel